Malik Motasim Khan

 Malik Motasim Khan (ملک معتصم خان) is a member of the Central Advisory Council of Jamaat-e-Islami Hind.
 He was the President of Andhra Pradesh Chapter of Welfare Party of India.
 He was the Ameer-e-Halqa (Zonal President) of Jamaat-e-Islami Hind, Andhra Pradesh and Orissa during 2007–2011.
 He was also the National President of SIO (Students Islamic Organisation of India) for two terms from 1995 to 1999.

 Khan graduated in science in 1989 from Nizamabad.
-He is a good orator with remarkable writing skills.
 He also holds master's degrees in both Political Science and Translation Studies from Jamia Millia Islamia University and Maulana Azad National Urdu University, respectively.

 He began teaching at a government high school in Adilabad.
 His father, Ashfaque Ali Khan, was a well-known teacher in the region.

 Leadership roles

 Khan joined Students Islamic Organisation of India while he was a high school student.
 In 1993, he was appointed State Secretary of SIO Andhra Pradesh.
 Later, he was elected as the State President of SIO Andhra Pradesh and he served in the position between 1993 and 1995.

 In 1995, he was elected National President of SIO for a two-year term (1995–97).

 He represented SIO at various international conferences.
 He participated in the 9th IIFSO conference at Istanbul in Turkey.
 In 1998, Khan participated in the 8th World Assembly of Muslim Youth (WAMY) Conference in Amman, Jordan.
 Earlier, he received invitations from IIFSO, WAMY, and Islamic Society of North America (ISNA).
 He also attended IMA Youth Wing's "From Darkness to Light" conference in Kuwait held in 2010 at the Masjid Al Kabir.

 Thus, during his presidency, Khan distinguishably fine-tuned his leading abilities.
 He had been re-elected as President of SIO for another term 1997–99 as a result of his works.
 He wrote a number of articles on variety of subjects particularly with a view to guiding students and youth.